Typhoon Haishen (2020): Meteorological history

 On August 29, the JTWC began tracking a very disorganized tropical disturbance situated a couple hundred miles northeast of Guam.
 By the next day, the disturbance had quickly organized, and the JTWC issued a Tropical Cyclone Formation Alert (TCFA) for the low-pressure area.
 By the next day, it intensified into Tropical Depression 11W.
 Traversing generally south-westward, the depression quickly intensified into a tropical storm.
 The JMA soon followed and upgraded the system into a tropical storm as well, and was given the international name Haishen.
+(Note: The name Haishen (Mandarin: 海神, [xaɪ˧˩˧ ʂən˧˥]) was contributed by China and literally means "god of sea" in Mandarin.)
 Later that day, Haishen became a severe tropical storm as it headed southwest into the Philippine Sea.
 Intensification on September 3 was significant - with Typhoon Haishen acquiring a pinhole eye early in the day, but it later underwent an eyewall replacement cycle.
 The cycle completed quickly, however, and strengthening resumed almost immediately.
 Then, the JTWC noted the possibility of Haishen becoming a Category 5 super typhoon in one of their advisories.

 Entering the Philippine Area of Responsibility (PAR), the Philippine Atmospheric, Geological and Atmospheric Services Administration (PAGASA) named the system Kristine.
 Early on September 4, the JTWC assessed that Haishen became a Category 4-equivalent super typhoon - with 1-minute sustained wind speeds of 135 kn, with a clear, symmetrical eye visible on satellite imagery.
 On September 5, as Haishen's latitude increased, the ocean heat content in the area decreased, which disrupted the system's core and caused its eye to appear ragged on satellite imagery, subsequently indicating weakening, and dropping below super typhoon status.

 Later that day, the system left the PAR and PAGASA issued its last bulletin on the typhoon.
 As the system continued its northward track toward the Japanese archipelago, it continued to weaken and became a category 3 typhoon as Haishen made another eyewall replacement cycle, and not too long after it dropped to a category 2 typhoon as it neared the Southern Ryukyu Islands of Japan.
 A mandatory evacuation order was issued for western Japan as millions of people evacuated accordingly.
 Haishen made landfall in Ulsan, South Korea at around 09:00 KST (00:00 UTC) on September 7, with 10-minute maximum sustained winds at 140 km/h and the central pressure at 955 hPa.
 Shortly after, Haishen entered the Sea of Japan as a high-end tropical storm; due to the low-sea surface temperatures, Haishen quickly weakened and made landfall in the South Hamgyong Province, North Korea with 10-minute maximum sustained winds of 100 km/h and a central pressure of 980 hPa (28.94 inHg).
 Soon afterwards, JTWC issued its final warning on Haishen, as it moved further inland into North Korea.
 At 18:50 UTC, JMA issued its last advisory on Haishen, and declared it an extratropical low as it moved near the China–North Korea border.